 The ReSource Award acknowledges social entrepreneurial initiatives aimed at prototyping or scaling up new approaches for resolving existing social and/or ecological issues related to sustainable water management practices.
 Examples include access to, use and supply of water, sanitation and hygiene in low, lower-middle and upper–middle-income countries as classified by the World Bank.

 The prize combines financial and non-financial contributions (coaching/expert advice).
 Half of the total contribution equivalent to USD 150 000 will be allocated to three finalists (USD 20 000 + coaching each) from whom the winner will be selected.
 The award winning organization will be supported (USD 75 000 + coaching) during the following three years in further developing, prototyping or scaling up its social entrepreneurial initiative.

 Step I: Short Proposal

-Participants are requested to answer the online questionnaire on their social entrepreneurial initiative by 30 April 2016, 24.00 CET.
+Participants are requested to answer the online questionnaire on their social entrepreneurial initiative by 22 March 2017, 24.00 CET.
 All short proposals received by this due date will be assessed in March and April 2017 by a team of water and business experts based on previously defined criteria (see below).

 Only forms completed in English will be accepted.
 Applicants who are not in a position to submit their application form electronically, should contact the Secretary of ReSource Award.

 Step II: Full Proposal

-By end of May 2016, the authors of the best-ranked short proposals will be invited to submit a comprehensive version (full proposal) of their social entrepreneurial initiative online.
+On 19 April 2017, the authors of the best-ranked short proposals will be invited to submit a comprehensive version (full proposal) of their social entrepreneurial initiative online.
 These full proposals will be reviewed and assessed based on an extended catalogue of predefined criteria.
-Oral interviews with the applicants on 4 and 5 August 2016 will conclude the first round of the assessment.
+Oral interviews with the applicants on 16 June 2017 will conclude the first round of the assessment.

-The four to eight best-ranked full proposals will be evaluated by an international and independent jury that will select three finalists by the end of September 2016.
+The four to eight best-ranked full proposals will be evaluated by an international and independent jury that will select three finalists by the end August 2017.

 Step III: Finalists